Proposed 2024 Projects

 New Mexico State University-Alamogordo – $1 Million –

-Construction of a new, modern Americans with Disabilities (ADA) complaint classroom building to replace the existing 55-year-old building.
+Construction of a new, modern Americans with Disabilities (ADA) compliant classroom building to replace the existing 55-year-old building.

 $103 Million